bantolov/RhetosWorkshop/Day7/day7.md

     because it includes both basic permissions (claims) and row permissions.
     It is usually better to directly test row permissions filters, because that provides a smaller scope for what is tested.
+* Review examples in [Bookstore](https://github.com/Rhetos/Bookstore) demo:
+  * A typical integration test: Test automatic updates of computed data that uses database view: BookTest.AutomaticallyUpdateNumberOfComments.
+  * Test data validation that should throw an error in insert: BookTest.CommonMisspellingValidation.
+  * Test a filer without using the database (standard unit test, not an integrations test): BookTest.CommonMisspellingValidation_DirectFilter.
+  * Standard unit tests for a more complex data processing: RatingSystemTest.SimpleRatings.
+    * Hint: Create string 'report' when testing for multiple values in a list.
+      This will provide a simple and complete overview of actual and expected data in case the test fails.
+    * Hint: Separate standard unit tests from integration tests with TestCategoryAttribute, or by placing them in a separate project.
+      This will allow developer to execute fast standard tests more often and slow integration test only when need (nightly build, e.g.).
+  * Override application components with fake implementation ([stub or mock](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices)) to simplify unit tests: BookTest.OverrideSystemComponentsForTesting.
+  * Test parallel requests when there is a possibility of concurrency issues, such as deadlock, unique constraint validations and similar: BookTest.ParallelCodeGeneration.
+    * This test also show how to handle (rare) cases when we need to commit database transaction unit test.
+  * Test row permissions with fake user: RowPermisionsTest.DocumentRowPermissions.

 ## Implementing business logic in a separate library